lijumjose/VIPMP/src/pages/docs/manage_pricing/index.md

   - `lastOrderDate`
   - `discountCode`

+### Define offer data to be displayed in the response

-- Using the `includeOfferAttributes` parameter in the request body.
-This is the list of values that you want to include in the offer details returned in the response.
+To customize the offer details returned in the response, use the `includeOfferAttributes` parameter in the request body.
+This allows you to specify which offer attributes should be included in the response.
 For example:

   - `productType`
   - `productTypeDetail`
   - `language`

+**Note:** The response will include only the attributes listed in `includeOfferAttributes`, along with the following default attributes:

+- `totalCount`
+- `limit`
+- `offset`
+- `offers`
+- `offer → offerId`
+- `offer → discountCode`
+- `offer → productFamily`
+- `offer → firstOrderDate`
+- `offer → lastOrderDate`
+- `offer → partnerPrice`

 ## Response body